Meike-K/hello_genomics_calc_py36/README.md

 If you want to understand, why things are the way they are have a closer look [here](#deep-dive-into-fastgenomics).

 ## The How (Cookbook-Style)
-0. Write your application and provide sample data
+0. Write your application and provide sample data.

-1. Structure your application as follows:
+1. Structure your application locally as follows:
   ```
     .
     ├── docker-compose.yml (used for testing your app)